agilscripts/Leo-Water-Management/README.md

-Welcome to the comprehensive documentation of the Leo Project!
-This documentation is intended to provide users, developers, and contributors with the necessary information to understand, use, and contribute to the project effectively.

 ## Project Overview
 ### _About the Leo Project_
 - The Leo Project is a transformative initiative dedicated to bringing positive change to Laikipia, Kenya.
 Their mission encompasses education, healthcare, clean water, and addressing climate challenges.
 With a primary focus on water distribution, we aim to revolutionize how water resources are managed in the region.
 WGU Hackathon Team 4 members have joined this initiative with the primary goal of providing development and implementation of data collection and analysis systems.